 The brake levers may need adjusting when the brake shoes begin to wear.
 This is done by taking up the slack when the hydraulic brake cylinder reaches about two thirds of its maximum travel.
-To take up the slack, turn the adjustment screw on the lever to move the brake lever (shown above).
+To take up the slack, turn the lever by one or more splines, ensuring that the brakes are not touching when released.